bregman-arie/go-exercises/README.md

 func main() {
-  fmt.Printf("The type of x: %T. The value of x: %v\n", x, x) fmt.Printf("The type of y: %T. The value of y: %v\n", y, y) fmt.Printf("The type of z: %T. The value of z: %v\n", y, y) }
+  fmt.Printf("The type of x: %T. The value of x: %v\n", x, x) fmt.Printf("The type of y: %T. The value of y: %v\n", y, y) fmt.Printf("The type of z: %T. The value of z: %v\n", z, z) }
 ```
 </b></details>